Haghighatbin/Srltool/README.md

-# Srltool
+# SerialTool – STM32 Serial Communication Utility
-> Serial Tool (srltool) - A tool to communicate with a Micropython-based STM32 device<br />
+> SerialTool (srltool) - A tool to communicate with a Micropython-based STM32 device<br />
 >
-> "srltool" is a simplified command-line tool to communicate with Micropython-based STM32 devices over serial connection.
-Send/receive directories and files, make/remove directories and files, details about the memory usage and available space on flash are examples of the features currently included in the tool. "srltool" was a personal project for personal use; please be cautious specifically while using features such rmdir/rmfile.<br />
+> "srltool" is a lightweight command-line tool to communicate with Micropython-based STM32 devices over serial (USB) connection.
+It automatically detects connected STM32 devices, establishes a serial connection, and provides convenient methods to interact with the device using MicroPython's raw REPL interface. <br /><br />
+Current features include sending and receiving files/directories, creating and removing files or directories, and viewing memory usage and available flash space.<br /><br />
+> ⚠️ **Warning:** This tool was developed for personal use.
+Exercise caution, especially with destructive commands like `rmdir` or `rmfile`.

 >
 > Usage: cli.py [OPTIONS] COMMAND [ARGS]...
 >